-This college-level course surveys the history of painting, sculpture, and architecture from the cave paintings of Lascaux to the splatterings of Jackson Pollock.
-Students will gain a Christian understanding of the nature of art via the insights of Francis Schaeffer’s colleague at L’Abri, Hans Rookmaker, and other Christian art historians and philosophers.
-We will trace the different aesthetic theories and concepts of beauty that have motivated artists past and present.
-Students will become familiar with the masterpieces and masters of art in all periods, so that they will be able to recognize styles and trace influences.
-They will be trained in analysis of art’s techniques and vocabulary, which will heighten their ability to appreciate art.
-Careful attention to the visual language of iconography will help them unlock hidden meanings in paintings.
-Students will be well prepared to take the College Board’s AP® Art History exam.
+This college-level course surveys the history of painting, sculpture and architecture from the cave paintings of Lascaux to the splatterings of Jackson Pollock.
+Students gain a Christian understanding of the nature of art via the insights of Francis Schaeffer’s colleague at L’Abri, Hans Rookmaker, and other Christian art historians and philosophers.
+We trace the different aesthetic theories and concepts of beauty that have motivated artists past and present.
+Students become familiar with the masterpieces and masters of art in all periods, so that they can recognize styles and trace influences.
+They learn to analyze art forms and techniques, increasing their ability to appreciate art.
+Careful attention to the visual language of iconography helps students unlock hidden meanings in paintings.
+This course provides the educational foundation for students to take the College Board’s AP® Art History exam.

-Assignments will include presentations and written analysis of art; quizzes and tests designed to aid in mastery of the canon; and historical, comparative, and stylistic analysis of paintings and sculptures, sight unseen.
+Assignments include presentations and written analyses of art; quizzes and tests designed to aid in mastery of the canon; and historical, comparative and stylistic analysis of paintings and sculptures.

 Suggested Grade Level: 10-12